zaiisao/Documentation/en/Audio Broadcast/billing_audio_broadcast.md

 For more information about billing, fee deduction, and account suspension, see [Billing, Fee Deduction, and Account Suspension](https://docs.agora.io/en/faq/billing_account).

+## Agora's policy of 10,000 free-of-charge minutes

+Agora gives each [Agora Account](https://console.agora.io/) 10,000 free-of-charge minutes each month, and deducts the minutes in the following sequence:

+1. Audio minutes
+2. On-premise recording audio minutes
+3. Cloud recording audio minutes
+4. Video minutes HD
+5. On-premise recording video minutes HD
+6. Cloud recording video minutes HD
+7. Video minutes HD+
+8. On-premise recording video minutes HD+
+9. Cloud recording video minutes HD+

+If your total service minutes do not exceed 10,000 minutes, the service is free of charge; after the 10,000 free-of-charge minutes are deducted, Agora charges you for the remaining service minutes.

+<div class="alert note">The remaining free-of-charge minutes will be cleared at the end of each month.</div>

 ## Calculate service minutes